Metavibez4L/Metavibez4L/README.md

 I'm a passionate Backend Developer with a strong focus on AI-powered solutions.
-I specialize in building scalable, efficient backend systems using Node.js, Express, and PostgreSQL, all running seamlessly on Ubuntu Linux.
+I specialize in building scalable, efficient backend systems using Node.js, BUNjs, Express, and PostgreSQL, all running seamlessly on Ubuntu Linux.

 What I Do:
 AI Integration: Leverage the power of AI with OpenAI API to create intelligent backend solutions that can process and analyze data like never before.